Changes in Real Estate. A Twist on the Old?

 Remember the movie Twilight zone “want to see something really scary”.
 Analytic companies are determining if you will sell your home in the next year to 24 months and if so, are you motivated by selling quickly or maximizing your net sales price.
 August 21st and 22nd in Seattle, the National Association of Realtors had a conference bringing together real estate agents, real estate companies tech teams, tech companies, and Wall Street investment companies that invest in real estate technology.
 The number one technology that wall street is investing in is the analytical companies determining homeowners and small real estate investors motivation.
 They want to get to these people first to see if you will walk away from some of the equity.

 America is just starting to see a change in the way real estate is bought and sold.
-The changes are good for some, but not for all home buyers and sellers.
+The changes in real estate are good for some, but not for all home buyers and sellers.
 Within the next few years, most home sellers and buyers will be working with real estate agents that use a multitude of programs so they can match your needs more closely.
 While Wall Street wants to remove the agent from the mix, the analytical companies have determined that both home sellers and home buyers want and need human communication through the process.
 So, for the foreseeable future (one or two years maybe) expect that you will still work with a human, not a robot or “computer bot” to help you with selling and buying a home.
 However, you will also have a huge mix of different ways to both buy and sell homes, duplexes and other real estate.

 In October, the Northwest Multiple Listing Service will allow the Real Estate companies that are members to post commissions to be paid to selling agents.
 Many companies will allow buyers to reduce the price by not using an agent to help buy the home or property.
 If you’re buying a home, you will want to converse with the agent you work with about the fee they will receive.